• Skip to primary navigation

 Remove The Seat From The Wood Base

-First thing to do with chairs, benches, stools, etc. that have fabric seats is to remove the seats from the chair or whatever.
+The first step with chairs, benches, stools, etc. that have fabric seats is to remove the seats from the chair or whatever.
 All you have to do is turn the piece upside down and remove the screws holding the seat in place.
-You don't need any special tools.
+You don’t need any special tools.
 A plain old screwdriver works just fine for this job.

 paint and fabric chose for stool

-Decide On Paint Color And Fabric
+Decide On the Paint Color And the Fabric

 one coat of white paint on furniture